 Likelihood score: A (well established cause of clinically apparent liver injury).

 The rapid onset and severe course of levofloxacin associated liver injury suggests hypersensitivity, although allergic manifestations are not always present and are generally mild and transient.

 Outcome and Management

 Severity ranges from mild and transient serum enzyme elevations to self-limited hepatocellular injury, cholestatic hepatitis, to acute liver failure.
-In milder cases, complete recovery is expected after stopping the drug and recovery is usually rapid (4 to 8 weeks).
-Recurrence on rechallenge is common.
-Cross reactivity of the hepatic injury between different fluoroquinolones has been demonstrated in rare instances and is suspected, based upon the similarity of clinical patterns of injury and latency.
+In milder cases, complete recovery is expected after stopping the drug and resolution of clinical symptoms and signs is usually rapid (4 to 8 weeks).
+There are no known effective therapies for levofloxacin or other fluoroquinolone associated liver injury.
+Features of hypersensitivity, such as fever and rash may respond rapidly to corticosteroids, but the dose and duration of such treatment should be limited and carefully monitored.
+Recurrence of features of hypersensitivity and liver injury on rechallenge is common and should be avoided.
+Cross reactivity of the hepatic injury between different fluoroquinolones has been demonstrated in rare instances and, based upon the similarity of clinical patterns of injury and latency, should be suspected.
 Thus, patients should be advised to avoid further exposure to levofloxacin as well as other fluoroquinolones.

 Case 1.
 Acute hepatocellular injury due to levofloxacin therapy.